SpikingBrain: Spiking Brain-inspired Large Models: Training Paradigm

 Our spiking scheme can be executed on GPUs.
 By collapsing the temporal dimension into a single step, it avoids the incompatibility between event-driven computation and the synchronous architecture of GPUs, enabling direct simulation and inference validation on general-purpose hardware.

 However, the synchronous design of GPUs cannot fully exploit the event-driven and sparse-asynchronous advantages of spiking signals~\citep{schuman2022opportunities,frenkel2023bottom}.
-GPUs operate under fixed high-frequency clock cycles, unlike biological neural systems that remain idle without spikes and trigger computation only upon spiking.
-To fully unlock the low-power potential of our scheme, deployment on specialized asynchronous hardware architectures—such as neuromorphic chips or spiking processors based on asynchronous circuit design—for matrix operations is required.
-These platforms can natively respond to sparse spike events without requiring clock synchronization~\citep{roy2019towards,Speck}: circuits remain in a quiescent, low-power state in the absence of spikes and perform addition operations only when spikes occur.
+GPUs operate under fixed high-frequency clock cycles, unlike biological neural systems that remain idle without spikes and trigger computation only upon activation.
+To take full advantage of our design and leverage the low-power potential, implementing matrix operations on specialized asynchornous hardware architectures (e.g., neuromorphic chips, or spiking processors) is required.
+These platforms natively respond to sparse spike events without requiring clock synchronization~\citep{roy2019towards,Speck}: circuits remain in a quiescent, low-power state in the absence of spikes and perform addition operations only when spikes occur.

 This approach maximizes energy efficiency and offers a practical pathway for deploying low-power brain-inspired LLMs in edge scenarios such as industrial control and mobile devices.
 It also outlines a reference technology roadmap for developing next-generation energy-efficient neuromorphic hardware, supporting the shift of large-scale models from compute-driven to energy-optimized paradigm.
+Additional discussion of hardware implementation considerations is provided in Appendix~\ref{app:hardware_impl}.